tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 		NOTE: works for put "full name" cases but NOT for put "root name" cases
 		DONE: check root_word_count() in interpreter()
 		NOTE: found it! problem is that noun_obj generates the error BUT, I am showing the dir_obj error_msg (doesn't exist because there is a box)
-		NOTE: need to generate a global "put" error_msg based on whichever clause triggers an errro = True
+		NOTE: need to generate a global "put" error_msg based on whichever clause triggers an error = True
 		DONE: fix it
 		DONE: clean up troubleshooting print statements
 	DONE: clean up old hand_check()